-We utilize some techniques to overcome the limitations in GPU memory and computational capacity.
-First, we implement the Automatic Mixed Precision (AMP) \cite{micikevicius2017mixed}, a smart quantization technique that assigns multiple precisions to different modules of the same model according to their tolerance of low precision.
+We utilize several techniques to mitigate the constraints of GPU memory and computational capacity.
+First, we implement Automatic Mixed Precision (AMP) \cite{micikevicius2017mixed}, a smart quantization technique that assigns multiple precisions to different modules of the same network based on their tolerance of low precision.
 AMP delivers a 109\% speedup in training.
-Second, we employ Gradient Accumulation \cite{kozodoi2021}, that is, we train with a batch size of 4 but update the model weights with the normalized accumulated gradients once every 4 iterations.
-Gradient Accumulation allows us to quadruple the batch size from 4 to 16 which smooths the learning curve.
+Second, we employ Gradient Accumulation \cite{kozodoi2021}, where we train with a batch size of 4 but update the model weights with the normalized accumulated gradients once every 4 iterations.
+Gradient Accumulation allows us to quadruple the batch size from 4 to 16, which smooths the learning curve.

-\textbf{Evaluation Benchmarks:} We use the COCO2017 evaluation set to quantitatively and qualitatively assess ObjectDiffusion on closed-set setting.
-Specifically, we calculate the Average Precision (AP) \cite{padilla2020survey} and the Average Recall (AR) \cite{padilla2020survey} on 5k generated images using a YOLOv8m \cite{redmon2016you} pretrained model to measure the precision of our model in rendering the correct objects in the intended locations.
-We quantify the image quality by generating 20k images and computing the Fréchet Inception Distance (FID) \cite{heusel2017gans} score between the generated images and the real images.
-For open-set assessment, we craft image captions and grounding inputs and qualitatively analyze the output visuals.
+\textbf{Evaluation Benchmarks:} We calculate the Average Precision (AP) \cite{padilla2020survey} and the Average Recall (AR) \cite{padilla2020survey} on 5k generated images using a pretrained YOLOv8m \cite{redmon2016you} to measure the precision of our model in rendering the correct objects in the intended locations.
+We quantify image quality by generating 20k images and computing the Fréchet Inception Distance (FID) \cite{heusel2017gans} score between the generated images and real images.
+All images used in the closed-set evaluation are generated from the COCO2017 evaluation set annotations.
+For the open-set assessment, we craft image captions and grounding inputs and qualitatively analyze the output visuals.

-\textbf{Inference:} During inference, we keep the fine-tuned GroundNet and replace the SD model with a full pretrained GLIGEN network, as we have empirically verified that GLIGEN yields more controllable images.
-The inference model architecture is depicted in Figure \ref{fig:ObjectDiffusion-architecture-inference} .
-In all of our experiments, we sample 512×512 RGB images using Pseudo Linear Multi-Step (PLMS) \cite{liu2022pseudo} sampler with a guidance scale of 7.5 and 50 steps.
+\textbf{Inference:} During inference, we retain the fine-tuned GroundNet and replace the SD model with a pretrained GLIGEN network, as we have empirically verified that GLIGEN yields more controllable images.
+The inference model architecture is depicted in Figure \ref{fig:ObjectDiffusion-architecture-inference}.
+In all of our experiments, we sample 512 $\times$ 512 RGB images using the Pseudo Linear Multi-Step (PLMS) \cite{liu2022pseudo} sampler with 50 steps and a guidance scale of 7.5.